-Ofgem considers that energy smart metering could “transform how energy markets operate”.
-The Government’s most recent cost-benefit analysis estimates that by 2030, the rollout of smart meters will have delivered about £5.8 billion of net benefits to consumers, energy suppliers and networks, which are offset by approximately £11 billion of total costs.
+The Government’s 2019 cost-benefit analysis estimates that by 2034, the rollout of smart meters will have delivered just under £6 billion of net benefits to consumers, energy suppliers and networks, made up of £19.5 billion of benefits offset by approximately £13.5 billion of costs.

-Customer concerns regarding energy smart meters include data protection and privacy, connectivity in areas with low or no mobile coverage, installation visits and doorstep selling, health concerns, disconnection of prepayment meters, and the ability to switch supplier and keep the ‘smart functionality’.
-These concerns are addressed in details in this briefing paper.
+In addition to criticism for the repeated delays to the rollout, there are also customer concerns regarding energy smart meters including data protection and privacy, connectivity in areas with low or no mobile coverage, installation visits and doorstep selling, health concerns, disconnection of prepayment meters, and the ability to switch supplier and keep the ‘smart functionality’.

 Commons Briefing papers CBP-8119